 The core requirement in written rhetoric is met by 100 or by examination.
-The first literature core requirement is typically 200, 202, 203, 212, 220, or 240, but any course in literature (as distinguished from language, composition, and film) except 325 and 326 may fulfill this requirement.
-Any literature course will satisfy additional core requirements in the fine arts.
+The first literature core requirement is typically 200, 202, 203, 212, 220, or 240; but any course in literature (as distinguished from language, composition, and film) except 325 and 326 may fulfill this requirement.
+Any literature course other than those offered during the interim will satisfy additional core requirements in the fine arts.